fabiojose/snip/README.md

 - 🐦 __Snip__ is the answer! 🐦

-If you, like me, is tired to losing your time with magical scaffolding tools with weird syntaxes and tons of useless functions, install Snip and scaffold now a new application.
+🤲 If you (like me) is tired to losing your time with magical scaffolding tools with weird syntaxes and tons of useless functions, install Snip and scaffold now a new application.